-Tara acted in lead roles in the Saskatoon and Regina Fringe Festivals for New York music revue “Joe’s Café” by Rupert Wates (2011, 2012) and political satire “The Generals Take our Defence Minister Shopping” by Michael Murphy (2015).
-In 2013 she completed a two-week intensive Theatre Studies course in London where she expanded her knowledge of voice, movement, and technical aspects of theatre.
+Tara acted in lead roles in the Saskatoon and Regina Fringe Festivals for New York music revue Joe’s Cafe by Rupert Wates (2011, 2012) and political satire The Generals Take our Defence Minister Shopping by Michael Murphy (2015).
+She studied Drama literature and performance at the University of Saskatchewan.
+In 2013 she completed a two-week intensive Theatre Studies course in London, UK where she expanded her knowledge of voice, movement, and technical aspects of theatre.

 On April 8, 2022, Nyssa Care, a women’s health organization based in Chicago, published Tara’s first poetry collection, The Cædmon Poems.
 Tara has written blogs for the Canadian Challenge International Sled Dog Race and PAVED Arts for their Art Passport YXE program.
 She currently works as a freelance writer/editor and English tutor on Vancouver Island.